Pat Brown: Campaign for third term

 Brown's decision to seek a third term as governor, violating an earlier promise not to do so, hurt his popularity.
 His sagging popularity was evidenced by a tough battle in the Democratic primary, normally not a concern for an incumbent.
 Los Angeles Mayor Sam Yorty received nearly forty percent of the primary vote while Brown only received fifty-two, a very low number for an incumbent in a primary election.

 The California Republican Party seized upon Brown's increasing unpopularity by nominating a well-known and charismatic political outsider, actor and union leader Ronald Reagan.
 With Richard Nixon and William Knowland working tirelessly behind the scenes and Reagan trumpeting his law-and-order campaign message, Reagan received almost two thirds of the primary vote over George Christopher, the moderate Republican former mayor of San Francisco; his push towards the general election held great momentum.
 At first, Brown ran a low-key campaign, stating that running the state was his biggest priority, but later began campaigning on the record of his eight years as governor.
-As Reagan's lead in the polls increased, Brown began to panic and made a serious gaffe when he ran a television commercial in which he reminded a group of school children that an actor (i.e., John Wilkes Booth) had killed Abraham Lincoln—a crude character assassination based on Reagan's work as an actor.
-The comparison of Reagan to Booth did not go over well, furthering the decline of Brown's campaign.
+As Reagan's lead in the polls increased, Brown began to panic and made a serious gaffe when he ran a television commercial in which he told a group of schoolchildren that his opponent was an actor, and reminded them "it was an actor who shot Abraham Lincoln.
+The comparison of Reagan to John Wilkes Booth did not go over well, furthering the decline of Brown's campaign.

 On election day, Reagan was ahead in the polls and favored to win a relatively close election.
 Brown lost the 1966 election to Ronald Reagan in his second consecutive race against a future Republican President.
-Reagan won in a landslide; his nearly 1 million vote plurality surprised even his staunchest supporters.
+Reagan won in a landslide; his 993,739 vote plurality surprised even his staunchest supporters.
 Reagan's victory against an incumbent was a dramatic upheaval.
-His majority of nearly fifty-eight percent nearly matched that of Brown's own victory in 1958, and Reagan garnered some 990,000 new votes from the larger electorate.
+His 57.5% majority nearly matched that of Brown's own victory in 1958, and Reagan garnered some 990,000 new votes from the larger electorate.